GMBFRV/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor
+  - constructor: 🖐️ used
   - new
-  - Static method
+  - Static method: 🖐️ used
-  - Method
+  - Method: 🖐️ used
-  - Async method
+  - Async method: 👂 heard
-  - Getters, Setters
+  - Getters, Setters: 🖐️ used
-  - Public fields
+  - Public fields: 🖐️ used
-  - Private fields
+  - Private fields: 🖐️ used
-  - Field declarations
+  - Field declarations: 🖐️ used
   - Inheritance
-  - Parent class
+  - Parent class: 🖐️ used
   - Polymorphism
   - Abstract class
-  - Interface
+  - Interface: 🖐️ used
   - Encapsulation
-  - Hidden class
+  - Hidden class: 🖐️ used
   - Object form
   - instance
   - Introspection
   - Reflection
 - Patterns
-  - Singleton
+  - Singleton: 🖐️ used
-  - Factory Method
+  - Factory Method: 👂 heard
   - Abstract Factory
   - Adapter
   - Observer